American services and supply in the Siegfried Line campaign: Liquid fuels

 Some 4,000 LT of Class II and IV supplies were evacuated from the supply depot at Eupen and the ration depot at Welkenraedt.
 Attempts were made to keep the ammunition supply points open as long as possible, and two were overrun.
 The main ordnance depot was evacuated, as were the hospitals around Malmedy and the engineer stores at Elsenborn, but the map depot at Stevelot was lost.
+Stocks of Bailey bridge equipment were too large to remove, but were rendered inoperable by removing key components.
+At the ammunition dumps, first priority for possible destruction was accorded to the highly secret proximity fuzes.
 The ADSEC fuel depots around Liege came under attack from V-1 flying bombs.
 A V-1 attack on 17 December started fires that resulted in the loss of 400,000 USgal.
 German Ar 234 jet bombers attacked Liege on 24 December.
 Shipments to Liege were halted, and trains hauling bulk fuel were halted at Charleroi, where the fuel was decanted.
 Once the operational situation was stabilized, the logistical one returned to normal in February 1945.

 Solid fuels

 Coal was required for many military purposes, mainly for coal-burning locomotives, but also for heating hospitals and barracks, cooking, roasting coffee, and providing hot water for baths and laundries.
 Coal differed from other supplies in that all of it came from the UK or was procured on the continent.
 In preparation for operations in Northwest Europe, 14,000 LT of coal in sacks and 855 LT of bulk coal were set aside for use in the first six weeks.
 Thereafter coal would be supplied only in bulk.
 The first sacks of coal arrived in July, three weeks later than planned, and demand was higher than expected due to the requirement to provide coal for public utilities in Cherbourg and later Paris.
 The advance beyond the Seine and the consequent rapid expansion of the railway network, early liberation of Paris, and the onset of cold weather in September greatly increased the demand for coal, but receipts fell well short of demand.
 Storms in the first five days of September delayed shipping from the UK and no coal was unloaded.
 Cherbourg was unable to handle the planned 2,500 LT per month due to a shortage of appropriate railway cars, Granville did not open until the end of September, and a shortage of suitable coasters limited the use of the minor ports for coal traffic.